 What You’ll Need

-- Cake Mix – you’ll need one box of chocolate cake mix plus the ingredients needed to make the cake (water, oil, and eggs.)
+- Cake Mix – you’ll need one box of chocolate cake mix plus the ingredients required to make the cake (water, oil, and eggs.)

 For the Filling

 - Water and Unflavored Gelatin – mixed together, then into the topping, to give it structure.

 - Chocolate Chip Cookies – crushed and sprinkled on top of the cake.